accellera/uvm/tests/README.txt

 Re-run the testcase using the '-d' and '-v' options.
-This will leave behind all files created by the simulation tool and display the result of the simulation to stdout in addition to the usual log file.
+This will leave behind all files created by the simulation tool and display the result of the simulation to stdout, in addition to the usual log file.